yagazierem/calculator/README.md

 # About
 This is a calculator app built with HTML,CSS and JAVASCRIPT.
+It's a project given to me as an intern of the EST hub, to sharpen my design skills as well  as serve as a JS introductory project.